Data Mesh: a Systematic Gray Literature Review: RQ4. What are the Research Challenges concerning Data Mesh?

 \item[Self-serve Platform Services.]
 The domain teams need to be able to use domain-agnostic platform services in a self-service manner to easily and independently build and manage their data products.
 While there exist research studies on self-serve systems, e.g., self-service BI (business intelligence)~\cite{lennerholt2018implementation} and self-service portals for cloud applications~\cite{Mietzner}, they do not cover each platform service type, \eg data pipelines, ML pipelines, and IaC based data product provisioning.
-Moreover, the recommender systems can also be incorporated into platform services to assist users with building data products, \eg providing recommendations interactively when creating a data pipeline or IaC blueprint.
-Finally, since the organizations may already use data platforms, they would potentially need the guidance and techniques to add self-service capabilities to their legacy data platforms.
+Moreover, the recommender systems can also be incorporated into platform services to assist users with building data products, \eg providing recommendations interactively when creating a data pipeline or IaC blackprint.
+Finally, since organizations may already use data platforms, they may need guidance and techniques to add self-service capabilities to their legacy data platforms~\cite{S2,S16,S33,S43,S53,S86,S108}.
+The existing literature on recommender systems for software engineering investigates simplifying and assisting users in each phase of the software development lifecycle~\cite{SERec,ModelRE}.
+Many studies have explored generating code, including SQL and data processing code, from natural language descriptions~\cite{NLCodeGen}.
+LLMs (Large Langauge Models) have also shown great potential in this research area~\cite{gptse,zhang2024tree}.

 \item[Data Mesh Governance.]
-While data governance has been an active research topic for several decades, as noted in several recent reviews~\cite{DG_ABRAHAM2019424,DG_DAVIDSON2023100454,DG_JANSSEN2020101493}, there are still many open research issues.
+While data governance has been an active research topic for several decades, as noted in several recent reviews~\cite{DG_ABRAHAM2019424,DG_DAVIDSON2023100454,JANSSEN2020101493}, there are still many open research issues.
 Data mesh, especially its principles of decentralized ownership of data and federated computational governance, may add new dimensions to data governance research issues.
-For example, the efficient composition of data products across domain boundaries (and potentially across organizational boundaries) depends on the ability of the federated governance mechanisms to ensure that data products are interoperable, compliance with QoS (Quality of Service) and policy requirements, and in line with the company-wide data strategy.
+For example, the efficient composition of data products across domain boundaries (and potentially across organizational boundaries) depends on the ability of the federated governance mechanisms to ensure that data products are interoperable, comply with QoS (Quality of Service) and policy requirements, and in line with the company-wide data strategy~\cite{S1,S28,S35,S86,S111}.
 Moreover, the end-to-end data governance automation using the policy-as-code approach (i.e., computational governance) is largely unexplored.
+The policy-as-code approach has been applied in use cases such as enforcing policies in microservice architectures (using the service mesh)~\cite{chandramouli2020building} and IaC-based deployment pipelines~\cite{policyiac}, as well as enforcing contracts in machine learning environments~\cite{truong2021qoa4ml}.